aionrobotics/docs/docs/q-775-spyder-operation.rst

   7.3 **Write** the waypoints to the vehicle.

   7.4 Select **"Read Waypoints"** to verify the mission uploaded successfully.

+  7.5 To arm the aircraft, hold the left control stick fully down and to the right.
+Or use Mission Planners button to arm.

-  7.5 When you switch the aircraft into `AUTO` flight mode, the vehicle will Arm itself, take off and proceed with the mission.
+  7.5 Switch the aircraft into `AUTO` flight mode from the controller or by using Mission Planner, the aircraft will then take off and proceed with the mission.

     .. tip:: You can change flight modes at any time during an Auto mission to regain control of the aircraft.